THE DAVID COLLECTION

 The collection of Danish Early Modern Art comprises paintings and sculptures created by Danish artists in the period 1880 to 1950.

 The museum’s changing special exhibitions are also well worth a look, presenting prominent works and objects from Denmark and abroad.
-In 2021, visitors can enjoy the exhibition Fighting, Hunting, Impressing.
-Arms and Armour from the Islamic world 1500–1850.
+From the spring of 2022, the museum’s Vilhelm Hammershøi works from the collection of Danish Early Modern Art will be presented in a room of their own on the second floor..

 A particular highlight of The David Collection is the collection of Islamic Art, which is by far the largest of its kind in Scandinavia and is considered among the top ten in the Western world.
 Don’t miss it!